PDBe-KB/pdbe_covariations/README.md

 The process is as follows:

 1. The process first reads an input file which contains a sequence in FASTA format for a uniprot accession.
 The input file can also be a pre-existing MSA:
-   - UNP_ACC.fasta  (the name of the file UNP_ACC should be the uniprot accession number)
+   - UNP_acc.fasta  (the name of the file UNP_ACC should be the uniprot accession number)
-   - UNP_ACC.a3m ( pre-existing MSA file, the file should be named as the uniprot accession number UNP_acc)
+   - UNP_acc.a3m ( pre-existing MSA file, the file should be named as the uniprot accession number UNP_acc)

 2. Next, if -c flag is not used,  the process runs hhblits to perform multiple sequence analysis (MSA) and generates a file:
    - UNP_acc.a3m (where the name of the file UNP_acc is the uniprot accession number)
-3. Next step, the process runs hhfilter to filter out hits from MSA and generates a new file :
+3. Next step, the process runs hhfilter to filter out hits from MSA and generates a new file:
-   UNPid_IDENTITY_COVERAGE.a3m (file name:UNP id, identity, coverage)
+   - UNP_acc_IDENTITY_COVERAGE.a3m (file name:uniprot id, identity, coverage)
 6. Next, the process runs gremlin3 to calculate covariation pairs and outputs two files:
    - UNP_ACC_prob.txt (where UNP_ACC refers to the Uniprot id)
    - UNP_ACC_score.txt (where UNP_ACC refers to the Uniprot id)